SeanKilleen/seankilleen.github.io/_posts/2012-05-03-building-a-build-process-part-7-installing-cruisecontrol-net.markdown

 `CIArtifacts` will store the output of our CI (logs, etc.); `WorkingDirectory` will be where we eventually check out the source code to automatically in order to act upon it.

 ###Downloading the CruiseControl.NET Binaries
-* On the build server, head to the <a href="http://sourceforge.net/projects/ccnet/files/CruiseControl.NET%20Releases/">CruiseControl.NET Releases Page on SourceForge</a>
+* On the build server, head to the [CruiseControl.NET Releases Page on SourceForge]
 * Click the newest release version (1.6 as of the time of this writing)
 * Download the CruiseControl.NET executable and the CCTray executable.